 Here are some of the better turtle tank mates:

-- Tetras.
-Neon tetras seem the most popular as they bring a lot of color to the aquarium but other fast-moving species such as Cardinal tetra and Black Phantom tetra may work as well.
+- Tetras: Neon tetras are some of the most popular as they bring a lot of color to the aquarium but other fast-moving species such as Cardinal tetra and Black Phantom tetra may work as well.

-- White cloud minnows.
-These fish are inexpensive and bring activity to the top of the tank.
-However, you might need to work on getting the temperature right for both.
+- White Cloud Mountain minnows: These fish are inexpensive and bring activity to the top of the tank.
+However, you might need to work at getting the water temperature compatible for them and your turtle.

-For the most part, there are more fish that you want to avoid than those that are compatible.
-Some of the most common mistakes include goldfish, plecos, and cichlids.
+For the most part, there are more fish that you will want to avoid keeping with your turtle than those that are compatible!

 Of course, betta fish are not on the list of approved turtle tank mates.